learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 #### Create a table

 In the `create.sql` file, use the `CREATE TABLE` command to create a table called `planets`.
-Remember, your statement should look like the following:
+Remember: your create table statement should be formatted like the following:

 ```sql
 CREATE TABLE table_name (